marijnleonardus/MScProject/README.md

 # MScProject

-My MSc project is about making an array of optical tweezers initially to use with Rb but in the end to use Sr for the application of quantum computing.
+My MSc project is about making an array op optical tweezers using a sptatial light modulator.

-I made a couple simple Python and mathematica scripts for this, which can be seen here.
+The end goal is to get an array of diffraction limited spots that can be used to trap Rb and later Sr atoms in for a hybrid quantum computer.